 When a fatal accident is caused by another party’s wrongful action, certain family members of the victim may seek legal recovery from those who are responsible.
-This type of lawsuit is referred to as a wrongful death suit.
+This type of lawsuit is referred to as a wrongful death lawsuit.
 A wrongful death case allows a plaintiff to seek recovery for financial injury.
-For example, a wrongful death award can help compensate a family who has a lost a breadwinner or major source of support.
+For example, a wrongful death award can help compensate a family who has lost a breadwinner or major source of support.

 A West Virginia widow’s wrongful death suit exemplifies situations in which wrongful death lawsuits are typically used.
-The woman lost her husband to a rear-end accident involving a tractor-trailer, and she filed the lawsuit against the drivers of the commercial truck and the company that employed the drivers and owned the truck.
+The woman lost her husband to a rear-end accident involving a tractor-trailer, and she filed a lawsuit against the drivers of the commercial truck and the company that employed the drivers and owned the truck.

 Fatal Truck Accident and Wrongful Death Suit

 The accident that killed the woman’s husband tragically occurred this summer.
 The woman’s husband was stopped at a toll near Pax in Fayette County, West Virginia when a tractor-trailer sped into the man’s vehicle.
 The husband was stopped behind a different semi and the force of the collision instantly killed him.
 The woman was not only a wife, but she is also a mother of two sons, a 2-year-old and a 5-year-old.